Yo-kai Watch: Characters

-The main protagonist of Yo-kai Watch Shadowside: Oni-ō no Fukkatsu and Yo-kai Watch Shadowside.
-She is a junior high schooler and the daughter of Nate and Katie, as well as Tate's older sister.
+Summer Adams is a 13-year-old junior high schooler, Nate and Katie's daughter and Tate's older sister.
 She nearly drowned in a river when she was young, but was saved by a Yo-kai named Seiryuu.
-In the film, she is chosen by the Yo-kai Watch Arcane, allowing her to used Yo-kai Keystones and harness the power of summoning Yo-kai.
-Alongside Cole and Bruno, she fights against the Demon King Rasen to protect Yo-kai and humans.
-In Shadowside, she runs the Yo-kai Detective Agency alongside Cole and Bruno.
+In Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, she is chosen by the Yo-kai Watch Arcane, allowing her to used Yo-kai Keystones to harness the power of summoning Yo-kai and also allows them to transform through either Lightside or Shadowside forms.
+Alongside Cole and Bruno, she fights against the Oni King Rasen and the Onimaro to protect humans and Yo-kai.
+In Yo-kai Watch Shadowside, she runs the Yo-kai Detective Agency alongside Cole and Bruno.